szabin-aura/riaps-library/GpioDeviceTesting/GpioDeviceAppExample/README.md

 To read a GPIO pin, the application publishes a ReadRequest message.
 A timer (readValue) is used to call pollGpioValue.
 The GPIO device component subscribes to the ReadRequest message and will publish the pin value as the DataValue message.
 The application can subscribe (currentGpioValue) to the DataValue message to get the GPIO value that was read.

 To write to a GPIO pin, the application publishes a WriteRequest message.
 For pin toggling, a timer (toggle) is used to call writeGpioValue.

+### GPIO Request Commands

+This device is setup to be the reply port what waits for request from an application component.
+A request command consists of a command type and value.

+#### Command Types
+    * read
+    * write

+#### Value
+    Either 0 or 1 for the brightness value of the LED